tagline_nfm (1)-1

 Small Intestinal Bacterial Overgrowth (SIBO), Digestive, and Gastrointestinal Analysis

-This test assesses a variety of gastrointestinal complaints such as bloating, diarrhea, and constipation, intestinal infections, Candida overgrowth, inflammatory bowel disease, irritable bowel syndrome, a history of antibiotic use, mal-absorption, and autoimmune diseases.
-There are several test kits available to test markers of bacterial overgrowth, the presence of parasites or fungi, and to evaluate digestion and intestinal function.
-The test kit that is dispensed depends on individual symptoms.
+These tests assesses a variety of gastrointestinal complaints such as bloating, diarrhea, constipation, intestinal infections, Candida overgrowth, inflammatory bowel disease, irritable bowel syndrome, a history of antibiotic use, mal-absorption, and autoimmune diseases.
+There are several types of test kits available to test either markers of bacterial overgrowth, the presence of parasites or fungi, or to evaluate digestion and intestinal function.
+These test kits that are dispensed are based on individual symptoms.
 Stool samples and/or breath tests are collected in the comforts of your home and sent into a lab directly.

 Toxic Metal Testing